 We strongly encourage people not to give up calling if there is a busy signal; eventually, you can get through.

-To schedule an appointment, please have the following ready:
+To schedule an appointment, please call on one of our opening dates and have the following ready:

 Pen and paper